metricsgraphics/metrics-graphics/README.md

     gulp test

-To run the development server (accessible at http://localhost:4300):
+We have a basic development environment which uses the project source to serve up an interactive example.
+To run it, type:

     gulp serve

+A development server will be available at http://localhost:4300.
+Just reload it as you make modifications to the files in `src/` -- any changes made to the example source and data should be preserved.

 In order to request or faciliate deployments to metricsgraphicsjs.org, please contact Natalie Haywood (nhaywood@mozilla.com).